ESMValGroup/ESMValTool/doc/sphinx/source/community/diagnostic.rst

 -  julia: `esmvaltool/diag_scripts/examples/diagnostic.jl <https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/diag_scripts/examples/diagnostic.jl>`_
 -  ncl: `esmvaltool/diag_scripts/examples/diagnostic.ncl <https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/diag_scripts/examples/diagnostic.ncl>`_

-Unfortunately not much documentation is available at this stage, so have a look at the other recipes and diagnostics for further inspiration.
+For an explanation of the recipe format, you might want to read about the :ref:`ESMValTool recipe <esmvalcore:recipe_overview>` and have a look at the available :ref:`preprocessor functions <esmvalcore:preprocessor>`.
+For further inspiration, check out the already :ref:`available recipes and diagnostics <recipes>`.

 Re-using existing code
 ======================
-Always make sure your code is or can be released under a license that is compatible with the Apache 2 license.
+Always make sure your code is or can be released under a license that is compatible with the Apache 2.0 license.

 If you have existing code in a supported scripting language, you have two options for re-using it.
 If it is fairly mature and a large amount of code, the preferred way is to package and publish it on the